Listen up, folks — let’s keep focussed for a minute…

 Why?

-Because if your mind is generally weak and scattered most of the day, it can’t settle down and focus deeply for any significant length of time when you really need it to.
+Because if your mind is generally weak and scattered most of the day, it can’t settle down and keep focussed deeply for any significant length of time when you really need it to.

 And yes, for most of us our minds ARE scattered throughout the day, due, in the main, to the pervasiveness of modern technologies and the fact that we are addicted to them.